 Understanding Your Triggers

 Tracking your triggers can provide insight into what drives you to want to shop and how you can better manage (or avoid) those triggers in the future.
+For example, you might seek out other friends, unsubscribe from marketing emails, and unfollow shopping-focused social media accounts.

 Developing Other Coping Strategies

 Overcoming any addiction typically requires learning alternative ways of handling the stress of everyday life.
-You might come up with a list of non-shopping activities you find relaxing and enjoyable, such as calling a friend, watching a movie, reading, going for a walk, listening to music, or engaging in a hobby.
+You might come up with a list of non-shopping activities you find relaxing and enjoyable, such as calling a friend, watching a movie, reading, going for a walk, listening to music, doing yoga, or engaging in a hobby.
 You can consult your list when you get the overwhelming urge to shop.
 This can help you break the cycle of using shopping as a way of trying to feel better about yourself.

 Delaying Gratification